Rushall, West Midlands

-Rushall is a suburb in the Metropolitan Borough of Walsall in the West Midlands, England.
+Rushall is a historic village in the Metropolitan Borough of Walsall in the West Midlands county of England.
 It is centred on the main road between Walsall and Lichfield.
 It is mentioned in the Domesday Book but has mostly developed since the 1920s.
 Rushall was historically a part of the county of Staffordshire before it was incorporated with much of the old Aldridge-Brownhills Urban District into the modern-day Walsall district.

 Heritage

 The first record of Rushall occurs in Domesday Book (1086), where its total annual value to its lord was assessed as 10 shillings, from a village of eight households and a mill.
 The name means "a place in the marshy ground where rushes grow".
 Early settlement by the Saxons probably started to the north of Rushall Hall, where there are remains of a moated site: 19th-century excavations found Saxon coins in earthworks in that area.
 The feudal lordship did not originally have a parish church.
 The first mention of a place of worship in 1220 describes it as a chapel of Walsall.
 However, the lords of Rushall secured the chapel's parish status, and in 1440, John Harpur rebuilt Rushall Church on the chapel site next to his manor house.
 This survived the English Civil War, to be rebuilt in 1854–1866.
 The old square tower of the house remained until 1867.
 The remains at Rushall Hall are a scheduled ancient monument.

+In 1951 the civil parish had a population of 4794.
+On 1 April 1966 the parish was abolished to form Aldridge Brownhills, part also went to Walsall.